-The information presented in Table 2-1 through Table 2-6 is a guide to the resource utilization and maximum clock frequency of the Defective Pixel Correction core for all input/ output width combinations for Virtex-7, Kintex-7, Artix-7, Zynq-7000, Virtex-6, and Spartan-6 FPGA families.
-The Xtreme DSP Slice count is always 9, regardless of parameterization, and this core does not use any dedicated I/O or CLK resources.
-The design was tested using ISE® v14.1 tools with default tool options for characterization data.
+The information presented in Table 2-1 through Table 2-8 is a guide to the resource utilization and maximum clock frequency of the Defective Pixel Correction core for all input/output width combinations for Virtex-7, Kintex-7, Artix-7, Zynq-7000, Virtex-6, and Spartan-6 FPGA families.
+The Xtreme DSP Slice count is always 1, regardless of parameterization, and this core does not use any dedicated I/O or CLK resources.
+Table 2-1 through Table 2-5 were generated using ISE® v14.2 tools with default tool options for characterization data.
 The design was tested with the AXI4-Lite interface, INTC\IF and the Debug Features disabled.
 By default, the maximum number of pixels per scan line was set to 1920, active pixels per scan line was set to 1920.